-We investigate fundamental properties of doped organic semiconductors, organic solar cells, and surface modifications for applications in Organic Electronics.
+We investigate the fundamental properties of doped organic semiconductors, organic solar cells, and surface modifications for applications in organic electronics.

-The group of Prof. Wolfgang Kowalsky (Institute for High-Frequency Technology, TU Braunschweig and Kirchhoff-Institute, Heidelberg University) at InnovationLab is part of the Competence Center Analytics.
-As such, we cooperate with the groups from Heidelberg University and TU Darmstadt.
+The group of Prof. Wolfgang Kowalsky (Institute for High Frequency Technology, TU Braunschweig) at InnovationLab researches in the field of analytics.
+It cooperates with groups from the University of Heidelberg and TU Darmstadt.

 The main focus of our research is the correlation between structure and function in organic (opto)electronic devices.
 We investigate